susanneferschl/da-sql-api-project-group-2_sf/README.md

 ### Task description
 1. Set up a connection to our SQL database & get data on flights.
   1.a) As we did before in [this notebook](https://github.com/neuefische/da-sql_database_connection/blob/main/Connect_to_db_1.ipynb), download csv file containing flights data for a specific year and month from the [Bureau of Transportation Statistics website](https://transtats.bts.gov).
-  1.b) Clean your data (e.g. specify which columns you want to keep, rename columns etc.)
+  1.b) Clean your data (e.g. specify which columns you want to keep, rename columns etc.).
-  1.c) Reduce your dataframe to include only 5 origin airports (choose either big cities or locations from this list of loactions with weather stations: https://dev.meteostat.net/bulk/stations.html / https://bulk.meteostat.net/v2/stations/lite.json.gz
+  1.c) Reduce your dataframe to include only 5 origin airports (choose either big cities or locations from this [list of loactions](https://bulk.meteostat.net/v2/stations/lite.json.gz) with weather stations.
   1.d) Make a EDA on the flights data you have downloaded to explain what data you have and any unexpected findings.
-  1.d) Join the data with the airports table of our database to get the latitude, longitude for the origin airports in your dataset.
+  1.e) Join the data with the airports table of our database to get the latitude, longitude for the origin airports in your dataset.

 2. As next step, get historical weather data using the [meteostat API](https://dev.meteostat.net/api/point/daily.html#endpoint).
   2.a) Sign-up to the Meteostat API [here](https://auth.meteostat.net).